House blessing: Buddhism

 In Han traditions of Mahayana Buddhism—practiced in China, Taiwan, and the rest of the Sinophone world—house blessings involve asperging the new residence with water that is consecrated with the Great Compassion Mantra (大悲咒); this ritual is known as sajing (灑淨) and may be conducted by lay believers or invited monastics.
-In addition, before inhabiting the new residence, believers may arrange for a special memorial service (chaojian, 超薦) to be conducted at a temple for the new property's landlord deity; this is done in hopes that the landlord god may convert to Buddhism, become a benevolent spirit if he is not already, and be reborn into Amitabha's Pure Land.
+In addition, before inhabiting the new residence, believers may arrange for a special memorial service (chaojian, 超薦) to be conducted at a temple for the new property's dizhu shen; this is done in hopes that the landlord god may convert to Buddhism, become a benevolent spirit if he is not already, and be reborn into Amitabha's Pure Land.